Pan Cooked Flounder Fillets

 Spoon the jambalaya mixture into the peppers and bake for 20 minutes at 350°.
 Top peppers off with a whole shrimp.

-Notes ♪♫ I made a few stuffed peppers, so we had plenty of jambalaya left over.
+Notes ♪♫ I made a few stuffed peppers, and there was plenty of the jambalaya left over.
 You could make 6 to 8 stuffed peppers from this recipe.
-They freeze well too, just wrap in tin foil and freeze in an airtight safe container.
+They freeze well too, just wrap in tin foil and freeze in an airtight freezer safe container.

 Print This Post Print This Post